MarcosRosasc/monokai-pro-jetbrains/README.md

 # Monokai Pro for JetBrains

-This project is a faithful adaptation of the Monokai Pro theme for JetBrains, including all available filters.
-Credit for the theme goes to the original creator: https://monokai.pro.
+The unofficial Monokai Pro theme, faithfully adapted for JetBrains.
+This plugin includes the default theme, including all four filters: Machine, Octagon, Ristretto, and Spectrum.
+Credit goes to the original creator: <a href="https://monokai.pro">https://monokai.pro</a>.

 ## Screenshots